ren0716/tp/README.md

 - **Manage Classes**: Create and manage classes, assign students to classes.
 - **Track Assignments**: Keep track of assignments given to students and their submission status.
 - **Search Functionality**: Quickly find students or classes using search commands.
-- **Data Persistence**: All data is saved locally, ensuring your information is secure and accessible